James City Service

 - An increase in operation and maintenance costs for the JCSA, which could cause higher sewer bills for you.

+What about using my garbage disposal or use detergent to wash it down the drain?
 Home garbage disposals do not keep grease out of your sewer system, nor will it prevent grease from building up.
 Products such as detergents that claim to dissolve grease may pass the grease down the pipeline and cause problems elsewhere.
 In short, you remove it from your immediate vicinity only to help create a larger problem downstream.

 The first line of defense and the easiest way to solve the FOG buildup problem in your community and help prevent sewerage overflows is by keeping this material out of the sewer system.
 Here are a few tips: